majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab3.rst

 Explore the API
 ~~~~~~~~~~~~~~~

-The Nginx Plus API has the following top level endpoints:
+The NGINX Plus API has the following top level endpoints:

 .. code:: shell